micmejia/bible-dump/NKJV/Jonah/Jonah 2.md

 The waters surrounded me, _even_ to my soul; The deep closed around me; Weeds were wrapped around my head.

 ###### 6
-I went down to the [^a]moorings of the mountains; The earth with its bars _closed_ behind me forever; Yet You have brought up my life from the pit, O Lord, my God.
+I went down to the moorings of the mountains; The earth with its bars _closed_ behind me forever; Yet You have brought up my life from the pit, O Lord, my God.

 ###### 7
 "When my soul fainted within me, I remembered the Lord; And my prayer went _up_ to You, Into Your holy temple.

 ###### 8
-"Those who regard worthless idols Forsake their own [^b]Mercy.
+"Those who regard worthless idols Forsake their own Mercy.

 ###### 9
 But I will sacrifice to You With the voice of thanksgiving; I will pay what I have vowed.
 Salvation _is_ of the Lord."